PierreSenellart/provsql/doc/source/dev/semiring-evaluation.rst

 4. The ``pec_*`` helper instantiates the semiring class and calls ``GenericCircuit::evaluate<S>(root, mapping)``, which performs a post-order DAG traversal applying semiring operations at each gate.
+   The traversal is **memoised** (a shared sub-DAG is evaluated once, not once per path -- the difference between linear and exponential on diamond-heavy circuits) and **iterative** (an explicit post-order stack with the memo map as value store), so circuits as deep as the data -- e.g. the compiled reachability ladders -- do not hit PostgreSQL's ``max_stack_depth``.

+One memory-lifetime constraint applies to pass-by-reference
+carriers: annotation rows are collected as *text* while the SPI connection is open and parsed only after ``SPI_finish``, and any constants a semiring caches (e.g. ``IntervalUnion``'s zero / one multiranges) must be built lazily at evaluation time -- anything parsed inside the SPI procedure context is freed by ``SPI_finish`` before evaluation reads it.

 Symbolic Representation Semirings